Homemade Apple Pie

 - Refrigerate both while you prepare filling.
 (Do not put the other half of the dough inside the pie pan)

-- Combine sugar, tapioca, and spices in a large bowl.
+- Combine sugar, flour or tapioca, and spices in a large bowl.

-- Stir apples into the tapioca mixture and place in prepared pie pan.
+- Stir apples into the sugar mixture and place in prepared pie pan.

 - Roll top pastry between floured wax paper and place on top.
 Trim or flute edges.

 - Brush top with milk & sprinkle with sugar, avoiding the rim of the pastry.